Abbey Bank UK

-The strategy for in-store bank retailing is a very simple one.
+The strategy for in-store banking at Safeway hypermarkets is a very simple one.

-It revolves around convenience and in the implicit understanding that access no longer means convenience but rather time-earning.
-This leads the more astute to conclude that time-earning is about search, possession and transaction time.
-The store design of a convenience bank channel needs to deliver on its raison d‘etre.
+It revolves around convenience and the implicit understanding that access no longer means convenience but rather time-earning.
+This leads us to conclude that time-earning is about search, possession, and transaction time.